kristianmandrup/model-mw/README.md

 Should hook together all the middleware required to:

- * save a model to the server/DB
+* save a model to the server
- * read a model from the server DB and expose it to the client (fx Angular or similar UI framework)
+* read a model from the server

 ## Dependencies

 Should be setup to use:

-validator-mw, authorize-mw and perhaps later authenticate-mw
+* validator-mw
+* authorize-mw
+* authenticate-mw

 ## Usage